mariokernich/fiori-fullscreen-plugin/README.md

 ## Requirements

-- SAP UI5 version supporting the new Extension API.
+- SAP UI5 version greater than 1.120.0 which supporting the new Extension API: https://sapui5.hana.ondemand.com/sdk/#/api/sap.ushell.services.Extension
 - A Fiori application where the plugin can be integrated.

 ## Customization